Blog SOC 1 vs SOC 2

 2. Types of SOC Reports

-There are three main types of SOC reports, each serving unique purposes:
+There are primarily three types of SOC reports, each having its own purpose:

 • Focus: Internal controls over financial reporting (ICFR).

-• Purpose: Ensure accurate financial reporting by the service organization.
+• Purpose: To assure the users regarding the financial statements of the service organization.

-• Focus: Controls relevant to security, availability, processing integrity, confidentiality, and privacy.
+• Focus: Security, availability, processing integrity, confidentiality, privacy controls.

-• Focus: Similar to SOC 2 but intended for a more general audience.
+• Focus: Same as SOC 2 but directed to a general audience.

 For more on our SOC compliance services, Click Here